-Discussion with Primary Care contractors across GP practices and Community Pharmacies are underway and there has been briefings made to LMC on the plans and scoping with contractors.
-Initial feedback received indicate support for the proposed delivery methods with 38 GP practices and several Community Pharmacies agreeing to deliver.
+Discussion with Primary care contractors across GP practices and Community Pharmacies are underway; there have been briefings to LMC on the plans and scoping with contractors.
+Initial feedback received indicates support for the proposed delivery methods, with 38 GP practices and several Community Pharmacies agreeing to deliver.